 Cycling in Columbus

-The popularity of cycling is on the rise in Columbus, as local authorities are moving towards making Columbus more bicycle-friendly, creating road infrastructure like protected bike lanes and turn boxes.
+The popularity of cycling is on the rise in Columbus, as local authorities are moving towards making the city more bicycle-friendly, creating road infrastructure like protected bike lanes and turn boxes.

-Those who aren’t quite ready to commit to owning a bike can make use of the CoGo BikeShare service, which consists of over 600 bikes at more than 80 stations across Columbus.
+Those who aren’t quite ready to commit to owning a bike can use the CoGo BikeShare service, which allows commuters to rent its over 600 bikes stationed at more than 80 stations across Columbus.

 Useful links